-Tell your anaesthetist if you have any dental crowns, bridges or loose teeth, as he or she may need to put a tube in your throat to help you breathe while you’re under general anaesthesia.
-If you wear contact lenses, glasses, dentures or hearing aids, you will need to remove them.
+Let your anaesthetist know if you have any dental crowns, bridges or loose teeth.
+This is because they may need to put a tube in your throat to help you breathe while you’re under general anaesthesia.
+If they have any difficulty placing this tube, there’s a possibility they may damage your teeth.
+If you wear contact lenses, glasses, dentures or hearing aids, you’ll need to remove them.

 - reduce pain after your procedure